baoxingsong/AnchorWave/README.md

-    gff2seq     get the longest full-length CDS for each gene genoAli     whole chromosome global alignment and variant calling proali      genome alignment with relocation variation, chromosome fusion or whole genome duplication
+    gff2seq     get the longest full-length CDS for each gene genoAli     whole chromosome global alignment and variant calling proali      genome alignment with relocation variation, chromosome fusion or whole genome duplication ali         perform global alignment for a pair of sequences using the 2-piece affine gap cost strategy
 ```

 ### Lift over the reference full-length CDS start/stop coordinates to the query genome (command 1-3)